ssbc/scuttle-invite-db/README.md

 }
 ```

-This data structure allows the developer to access a set of invites based on its `root` record, be that an event, a group, a cabal... and render them and their messages / responses appropriately.
+This data structure allows the developer to access a set of invites based on its `root` record, be that an event, a group, a cabal... and render them and their invites / responses appropriately.

 ## TODO / THINK
 * Think about how to render the invites and their responses, what different perspectives / lenses on the data would be useful?
 * If a response is amended, should it store its 'branch' response?
+* `stream` currently data structure is slightly different to enable it to be iterable.
+Should they be standardised?
+If so it means changing the conventional structure from an object to array, which could be slower to access... find out!